syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Localization.md

 In the portable project of your application, add a `.resx` file inside the resources folder with **Build Action -> EmbeddedResource**.
 File name should be `Syncfusion control's Namespace + language code` format.

-For example, to set the culture as French, the file should be named as **Syncfusion.SfRichTextEditor.XForms.fr-FR.resx**.
+For example, to set the culture to French, the file should be named as **Syncfusion.SfRichTextEditor.XForms.fr-FR.resx**.

 ![Adding resx file for RTE](SfRichTextEditor_Images/AddRichTextResxFile.png)